About

 Waste and Recycling

-• Sort waste into general waste and recyclables; set up clearly labeled recycling bins
+• Sort waste into general waste and recyclables; set up clearly labelled recycling bins

 • Partner with recycling organizations who can recycle the widest range of materials